-STANDARDS, ANIMAL WELFARE, SUSTAINABILITY
+STANDARDS, ANIMAL WELFARE,SUST AINABILITY

 The global fur sector operates-rightly-in one of the most stringent regulatory environments, adhering to concurrent international, national, and local regulation, including around animal welfare and environmental standards.
 The fur sector, including those that operate in the UK, takes seriously its international, national, and local obligations and works with governments and intergovernmental bodies to develop, implement, and advance these standards.

 The sector plays a major role in driving up standards around biosecurity, animal welfare, and environmental protection and has designed and implemented major global schemes and programmes to deliver safeguards and standards.
 The fur sector also plays an active role on many national and international governmental bodies that exist to protect and enhance the conservation of animals; this includes the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and the Agreement on International Humane Trapping Standards (AIHTS).

 Standards are based on independent scientific and veterinary advice with regular third-party inspection reinforced by local, regional, and international regulations and enforcement.
 In addition, the fur sector is launching a global certification and traceability system, Furmark® will allow consumers to trace the origin of furs, through the supply chain, to the relevant animal welfare programme, providing complete reassurance.

-The sector has also announced a move to the production of Furmark® only fur over the next few years.
-We now believe that the time is right to set an ambitious target and timeframe for the organised global fur trade to adopt this approach and scheme.
-This is a major undertaking involving multiple species and every country and across a complex global supply chain, but we feel the time is right to set this challenging target.
+The sector announced a move to the production of Furmark®. in 2021.
+This is a major undertaking involving multiple species and every country and across a complex global supply chain.
+Thousands of Furmark® labelled products have already been produced and in circulation across the globe, including the UK.

-We believe that consumers want to see full assurances on the natural sustainable fur that they buy and so the global fur sector will respond accordingly and help deliver this goal with the development and roll out of Furmark®.
+We believe that consumers want to see full assurances on the natural sustainable fur that they buy and so the global fur sector has responded accordingly and help deliver this goal with the implementation of Furmark®.